Strichen

 Strichen is a village in Aberdeenshire, Scotland.
 It sits on the A981, connecting it to New Deer 7.2 mi to the southwest and Fraserburgh 8 mi to the north-northeast, and the B9093, connecting it to New Pitsligo about 4 mi due west.
-The village got its name from Lord Strachen.
+The village was founded in 1764, as the village of Mormond, by Alexander Fraser, (Lord Strichen).
 It is situated on the River Ugie at the foothills of Mormond Hill.
 The Strichen White Horse is constructed of quartz on Mormond Hill, some 1500 m northeast of Strichen.

 History

 There is considerable evidence of local habitation by early man in and around Strichen.
 Strichen Stone Circle can be found near Strichen House in publicly accessible land.
 Further south lies the Catto Long Barrow and a number of tumuli.

 There are several listed buildings within the village.
 The most significant is the category A listed Strichen Town House constructed to a design by the Aberdeen architect John Smith in 1816.
 It is described by Historic Scotland as an "excellent example of an early 19th century castellated Town House".

 Strichen House, designed in 1821 in a commission for Thomas Fraser, 12th Lord Lovat, is also by John Smith.

 Strichen School was designed by Aberdeen architect Robert Gordon Wilson in 1873.

 The village was formerly served by Strichen railway station on the Formartine and Buchan Railway.